 “Why don’t you and Daddy wear glasses anymore?” they asked.

 This is a very interesting question, one that I haven’t considered in a very long time.
-My husband and I both developed a need for glasses shortly after graduating college.
+My husband and I both developed a need for glasses shortly after graduating from college.
 We wore them until around 2002 when our second child was born.
 After that, we just didn’t seem to need them anymore and gradually stopped wearing them altogether.
 Strangely enough, this happened for both us right around the same time!

 The interesting thing is that my husband needed glasses for mild myopia and I needed them for night blindness issues.
 These vision issues are completely different and occurred for seemingly unrelated reasons.

 So what changed during that time in 2002 that has allowed not one, but both of us the freedom to no longer need glasses?

 The ONLY thing that changed was our diet

 I was immediately struck by the total logic and sense of ancestral approaches to health after reading Nutrition and Physical Degeneration and the classic cookbook Nourishing Traditions.
 Within days, we abandoned our lowfat diet and embraced healthy, whole fats.
-These include butter, cream, egg yolks, fish eggs, and cod liver oil just like our ancestors enjoyed.
+These include butter, cream, egg yolks, fish eggs, and high vitamin cod liver oil just like our ancestors enjoyed.

 The improvement to our eyesight was more gradual, however.
 It took place over a span of a few months.
 We both noticed about the same time that we really just didn’t need those glasses anymore.

 How could traditional diet have made a difference?

 In my estimation, it was the Vitamin A that made the difference for me.
 For Richard, it was likely the Vitamin D. Both of these critical, fat soluble vitamins in their natural forms are plentifully available in traditional foods revered by healthy, ancestral cultures.

 Vitamin A Resolves Night Blindness